 It gets worse.

-“I remember one Christian festival where an interviewer wanted one of the guys to share his testimony, and he just froze up and let one of the guys who was still a Christian at the time answer the question.
+“I remember one Christian festival where an interviewer wanted one of the guys to share his testimony.
+And he just froze up and let one of the guys who was still a Christian answer the question.
 We laughed about it afterward, but we were only laughing because it was so awkward.
 When kids would want to pray with us after shows, I’d be like, “Um, go ahead and pray!”
 I would just let them pray.
 I’d say ‘Amen.’
 If praying while I have my hand on their shoulder makes them feel better, I didn’t want to take that away from them.
 When they would specifically ask me to pray for something, I’d say, ‘I don’t really like to pray out loud, but I’ll take that with me to the bus.'”

 Sorry kids, they were just doing it for the money.

 “Yeah.
 It was cowardly, looking back.
 But did I really want to get into a huge explanation?
 Before my arrest, my plan was to tour for as many really good years that we actually had left—four, five.
 I wanted to save up that money and then stop doing it altogether, stay home with my kids, have the money we needed.
-If I had to work at McDonalds, it would easily pay the bills, because my house would be paid off, and all we’d need was food.”
+If I had to work at McDonalds, it would easily pay the bills.
+Because my house would be paid off, and all we’d need was food.”